 The best time to visit Jabalpur is in the winter months, from October to January.

 One of the biggest cities in the state of Madhya Pradesh by area, Jabalpur is known for its picturesque marble rock formations in Bhedaghat on the banks of the river Narmada.
-Apart from its beautiful surrounds, Jabalpur is also the army headquarters of five states - Madhya Pradesh, Chhattisgarh, Odisha, Bihar and Jharkhand.
+A part from its beautiful surrounding, Jabalpur is also the army headquarters of five states - Madhya Pradesh, Chhattisgarh, Odisha, Bihar and Jharkhand.

 Jabalpur is one of the most important cities of Madhya Pradesh.
 One-sixth of Jabalpur is occupied by the Indian Army because it is the army headquarters for five states.
 Must-visit places here are forts, palaces, dams, religious sites, waterfalls, valleys, natural reserves, and others.